arturofredes/SchneiderHackathon_UBEcoFriends/README.md

 The model is a LSTM neural network which predicts the country that will have the biggest surplus.

 We also tried training a different model for each country and predict the surplus using LSTM and different features.
 This did not work as well.
 The notebook LSTM_predicting_surplus.ipynb contains our exploration of this method.

+Another approach we took was using ARIMA and SARIMA, which we also could not make work. (testing ARIMA_SARIMA.ipynb)
 ### Predictions

 To get the predictions run: